HtmlUnit/htmlunit-neko/README.md

 * Check all your files are checked in
 * Execute "mvn clean test" to be sure all tests are passing
-* Update the version number in pom.xml
+* Update the version number in pom.xml and readme.md
 * Execute "mvn clean test" to be sure all tests are passing
 * Commit the changes